 It is a rule of this school that a leave of absence shall not be granted in term time unless there are reasons considered to be exceptional by the headteacher, irrespective of the child's overall attendance.
-Only the headteacher or his/her designate (not the local authority) may authorise such a request and all applications for a leave of absence must be made in writing on the prescribed form provided by the school.
+Only the headteacher or his/her designate (not the local authority) may authorise such a request and all applications for a leave of absence must be made in writing at least two weeks prior to the proposed leave on the prescribed form provided by the school.
 Where a parent removes a child when the application for leave was refused or where no application was made to the school, the issue of a penalty notice may be requested by this school in accordance with the Essex Code of Conduct.